curl/everything-curl/libcurl-http-responses.md

 ## HTTP response code

 Every HTTP response starts off with a single line that contains the HTTP response code.
-It is a threee digit number that contains the server's idea of the status for the request.
+It is a three digit number that contains the server's idea of the status for the request.
 The numbers are detailed in the HTTP standard specifications but they are divided into ranges that basically work like this: